Leonard Raba: Career

-He spent one unsuccessful season riding for Swindon Robins, with fellow Pole Jerzy Trzeszkowski in the British speedway leagues, during the 1978 British League season.
+Raba spent one unsuccessful season riding for Swindon Robins, with fellow Pole Jerzy Trzeszkowski in the British speedway leagues, during the 1978 British League season.

-In 1982, he finished runner-up to Andrzej Huszcza in the Polish Individual Speedway Championship.
+In 1982, Raba finished runner-up to Andrzej Huszcza in the Polish Individual Speedway Championship.

-He ended his speedway career due to injuries (complicated leg fracture) after an accident with Bolesław Proch in 1985, during a league match against Polonia Bydgoszcz.
+Raba ended his speedway career due to injuries (complicated leg fracture) after an accident with Bolesław Proch in 1985, during a league match against Polonia Bydgoszcz.